Disasters can strike any moment, and it’s best to prepare beforehand to tackle any scenario.

 Photoelectric alarms detect visible fire particles when there is a slow flaming fire.

-As you can see, both these alarms have their pros and cons, and it would be best to install a combination of these models for maximum protection.
+As you can see, both these alarms have pros and cons, and it would be best to install a combination of these models for maximum protection.
 Some brands incorporate both technologies in a single alarm, known as dual-sensor detectors.

 That’s everything we had to tell you about smoke alarms and how to keep them in working condition for several years.